utmgdsc/website/README.md

 ## About The Project

-This is the official website for the University of Toronto Mississauga Google Developer GROUPS - UTM Chapter (GDG UTM).
+This is the official website for the University of Toronto Mississauga Chapter of Google Developer Groups (GDG UTM).
 The frontend is built with [Next.js App Router](https://nextjs.org/docs/app) with Material UI installed.

 Except where otherwise noted, the is project is licensed under the [LGPL 3.0 or later](https://www.gnu.org/licenses/lgpl-3.0.html) license.
 See the [License and Attribution](#license-and-attribution) section for more information.